artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 * Things you need to know about the subject
 * links to sources to each post
 * Topic type an index - each subtopic points to that index

+I will ask users for contribution in `current draft`

 # How to work with people
 look for books described how to analise what people say